v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-csv.md

 Uploading business data into Viva Insights helps you understand how Copilot usage influences the business outcomes that matter most to your organization.
 Business outcomes might include productivity metrics at both the task and job levels, such as the number of emails sent by your sales team or the number of closed deals.

-Your business data can appear in the Microsoft Viva Insights advanced insights app in one of two ways: through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an Azure blob import that you, your source system admin, and your Azure contributor set up.
+Your business data can appear in the Microsoft Viva Insights advanced insights app in one of two ways: through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an Azure blob import that you, your source system admin, and your Azure contributor setup.

 This article covers the first option, uploading .csv file.